-- TLS protocol
+- 1. TLS protocol

 - transport level encryption

 - supported by members and clients

-- TCP-only, i.e., Multicast join messages are not encrypted)
+- TCP-only, i.e., multicast join messages are not encrypted

-- see the TLS/SSL section for details
+More details in the TLS/SSL section

-- Symmetric encryption for Hazelcast member protocol

-- only supported by the members; communication with clients is not encrypted

-- multicast join messages are encrypted, too
+- 2. Symmetric encryption for Hazelcast member protocol - only supported by the members; communication with clients is not encrypted - multicast join messages are encrypted, too